WiMoVE-OSS/docs/docs/setup/ansible_setup.md

 ### Set Gateway Configuration

-For the gateway, we need to additionally configure the names of the network interfaces that are used.
+For the gateway, you need to additionally configure the names of the network interfaces that are used.

 - `uplink_if` is the interface that will be used for internet access for the overlay networks
 - `wimove_if` is the interface that will be connected to the L3 environment where all APs can be reached